 Horse Heaven Hills

-Tax records indicate that John Hancock paid $75 million to acquire the farmland in 2010.
-It includes approximately 10,500 acres of irrigated farmland, 3,900 acres of rangeland, and about 140 acres of other land in an area known as Horse Heaven Hills.
+According to tax records, John Hancock Life Insurance paid $75 million to acquire the farmland in 2010.
+The acreage includes 10,500 acres of irrigated farmland, 3,900 acres of rangeland, and 140 acres of other land.
+The tract is located in a highly productive agricultural region known as Horse Heaven Hills.

-“Growers in Horse Heaven Hills produce apples, cherries, carrots, dryland and irrigated wheat, and row and field crops,” says soil scientist, geologist, and viticulturist Dr. Alan Busacca, professor emeritus at Washington State University.
+“Growers in Horse Heaven Hills produce apples, cherries, carrots, dryland and irrigated wheat, and row and field crops,” says Dr. Alan Busacca, professor emeritus at Washington State University.
 “In addition, the state’s oldest winery, Chateau Ste.
-Michelle, has two of its largest vineyards in that AVA: Canoe Ridge Vineyard and Columbia Crest Vineyard,” Busacca says.
+Michelle, has two of its largest vineyards in that AVA: Canoe Ridge Vineyard and Columbia Crest Vineyard,” says the soil scientist, geologist, and viticulturist.

 Washington is the second largest wine-producing state in the nation.
 The Horse Heaven Hills have their own distinct American Viticultural Area (AVA) and are also a component of the enormous Columbia Valley AVA, which encompasses more than 11 million acres in Washington and Oregon.